You thought the trauma of your accident, sexual abuse or military tour was over – until it wasn’t.

 Additional PTSD Symptoms

-Beyond the seven symptoms already mentioned, 10 other common signs of PTSD include the following:
+Beyond the symptoms mentioned above, six other common signs of PTSD include the following:

 - Feelings of intense stress caused by reminders of your trauma